iamrajiv/GSoC-2022/GSoC_2022_Project_Proposal.md

 Some issues with the current documentation site of Keptn:

-- No documents aggregation from multiple repositories.
+- No document aggregation from multiple repositories.
 It prevents the community from using the [Documentation as Code](https://www.writethedocs.org/guide/docs-as-code/) approach when documentation is stored and modified along with production code in its repositories.
 - No support for versioning, so we do a lot of copy-paste to preserve old versions of the documentation.
 This also causes issues with external references from other docs that link into the documentation.
 - Does not support shared text between different docs.